B-REO/PItBE/src/rst_files/rst/English.rst

 To promote broader adoption of the BE method, this module also includes explanatory text covering its theoretical background.

+This document is composed of the following sections:
+* Block-Encoding: Theoretical explanation of the Block-Encoding method
+* PItBE: Overview of this module and recommended execution environment
+* Contents: Individual pages explaining each function included in this module
+* Demo: Practical example demonstrating the use of this module to implement the Block-Encoding method

 .. toctree::
    :maxdepth: 1
    :caption: Block-Encoding: